doublecrxssed/RAPM_RidgeRegressionEngine/README.md

 # RAPM_RidgeRegressionEngine
 A production-grade econometric pipeline for hockey analytics.
 Isolates true player talent using Regularized Adjusted Plus-Minus (RAPM) via Ridge Regression, and simulates calibrated win probabilities using Maximum Likelihood Estimation (MLE) and Pythagorean Expectation.
-Built by the winners of WHSDC 25'
+Built by the semifinalists of the Wharton High School Data Science Competition 25'

 # Generative Structural Inference for Hockey Analytics
 **An open-source, econometric pipeline for isolating true talent and calibrating win probabilities.**